TomBos/ftpfs/README.md

 - 🔄 Sync files automatically to remote
 - 🧾 A config file to control behavior
 - 📦 Installation that doesn’t make me cry
-- 📥 (If I ever want to download files?
-I’ll use FileZilla.)
+- 📥 (If I ever want to download files, I’ll use FileZilla.)

 ✅ **Features** (as of 09.06.2025)